 Man, as I said back in my intro, First Contact is a weird episode of dualities, and not in a good way.
 On the one hand, First Contact doesn’t go far enough exploring a potentially interesting plotline aka the A-plot about Stewart and A.R.T. as they seek to make “first contact” (I’ll dive into this bit later as well).
 On the other hand, First Contact bites off more than it can chew on the dramatic front, tackling a serious subject in the B-plot I’m not convinced it was ready to tackle.

 Personally, I’d want to see Stewart explore these dreams more ala Inception.
 One possibility is that in the dream itself he’s forced into a dilemma; either stay with his dream Tina or find the alien.
-You don’t even need a big budget for this; the dreams could stay aboard the ship aka their pre-existing sets.
+You don’t even need a big budget for this.
+For instance, the dreams could stay aboard the ship aka their pre-existing sets.
 Instead, we just get commentary from A.R.T. while watching Stewart’s stereotypically 70’s porn-esque dreams.
 Side note, I just couldn’t get over how Stewart dreams in the third person, almost as if he’s starring in a TV show.
 If you’re curious what this looks like, the article image is from the last of these dreams.

 I also want to mention A.R.T.’s role here.
 Watching First Contact, it occurred to me that A.R.T. has been written as the truest knock off of Pierce Hawthorne from Community.
 With this in mind, I don’t think A.R.T. was used in a way that either challenges him as a character (in the Hawthorne sense, being the rich chaotic evil friend) or gives him some true laughs.
 Other than the one selfless act we’ve seen in all of Other Space – him disposing of the rest of lammies to save Stewart from himself – he doesn’t do much other than commentating in typical A.R.T. fashion.
 If he’s gonna be the Pierce Hawthorne, give him Hawthorne shit to do, but it just feels like Feig is half-assing it with him.
 It’s a far cry from Zalian’s and Stewart’s plotline in Powerless.